 Since 1996, 9,189 lingcod have been tagged and 499 fish recovered in the Southeast Region.
 Length, sex and tagging location are recorded for all tagged fish.
-Dockside sampling of lingcod caught in the commercial fishery continued in 2015 in Sitka, Yakutat, and Ketchikan with 1,067 fish sampled for biological data.
-Otoliths were sent to the ADU in Juneau for age determination (Contact Kristen Green).
+Dockside sampling of lingcod caught in the commercial fishery continued in 2016 in Sitka, and Ketchikan with 1,030 fish sampled for biological data.
+Samples were not collected in Yakutat due to weather.
+Otoliths were sent to the ADU in Juneau for age determination (Contact Andrew Olson).

 In the Central Region, skipper interviews and port sampling were conducted in Cordova, Seward, and Homer.
-Data obtained included date and location of harvest, length, weight, sex and age.
-There were 318 lingcod samples collected in 2015 and 87% were from the Prince William Sound Area, as there was little effort in the directed fishery in the Cook Inlet Area.
+Data obtained included date and location of harvest, length, weight, sex and age structures.
 Otoliths were sent to the ADU in Juneau for age determination.
 Gonad condition was generally not determined as nearly all fish were delivered gutted (Contact Elisa Russ).